wwivbbs/wwiv/contributing.md

 4. Make your changes by editing the files and committing changes to your local repository.
 Please use good commit messages that explain the changes and also reference github issues as necessary.

-5. Merge any new changes from the wwivbbs/wwiv respository into your development branch
+5. Merge any new changes from the wwivbbs/wwiv repository into your development branch

     ```bash
     git pull --recurse upstream main